dougzilla32/CancelForPromiseKit/README.md

 ---

-CancelForPromiseKit provides clear and concise cancellation extensions for [PromiseKit].
+CancelForPromiseKit provides clear and concise cancellation abilities for [PromiseKit] and for the [PromiseKit Extensions].
 While PromiseKit includes basic support for cancellation, CancelForPromiseKit extends this to make cancelling promises and their associated tasks simple and straightforward.

 The goals of this project are as follows: